jundalisay/superblist/content/en/research/descartes/philosophy/preface-2.md

 <!-- I have observed, on examining the natural constitutions of different minds, that  -->

-There are hardly any minds dull or slow of understanding as to be incapable of apprehending good opinions
+There are hardly any minds dull or slow of understanding as to be incapable of apprehending good opinions.

 <!-- , or even of acquiring all the highest sciences, if they be but conducted along the right road.  -->